 America is filled with spooky little hidden corners and old colonial towns accompanied by legends, ghost stories and the like.
-Old spirits, energies, tales, impressions - whatever you want to call them—even inhabit our wide open spaces.
+Old spirits, energies, tales, impressions or whatever you want to call them—even inhabit our wide open spaces or nearby.

-So if you're itching for a little rush of adrenalin and a few bone-chilling history lessons this Hallow's Eve, or any time of year for that matter, you may want to look into one of these American "haunts" (pun intended):
+So if you're itching for a little rush of adrenaline and a few bone-chilling history lessons this Hallow's Eve, or any time of year for that matter, you may want to look into one of these American "haunts" (pun intended).

 The Black Warrior-Tombigbee Lake system is home to six beautiful lakes on the Tombigbee River.
 On March 1, 1858, a fire destroyed the Tombigbee River steamboat Eliza Battle on the river.
 The disaster was the worst in the river's history.
 Sightings of the ghostly burning ship permeate Alabama folklore.

 Wrangell St. Elias National Park and Preserve is our largest National Park and home to the abandoned town of Kennecott, where the Kennecott Copper Corporation (later the Kennecott Minerals Company) mined the richest known concentration of copper in the world.
 The company processed nearly $200 million worth of copper from 1911 to 1938, when as many as 600 people worked in the company mill town and in the mines.
 Persistent stories of hauntings, especially along the old railroad tracks, are common.

 The Prescott National Forest surrounds the once notorious mining town of Jerome and the Jerome National Historic District.
 Jerome is the home of the reportedly haunted Grand Hotel, originally a hospital built in 1926.
 Since the 1930s, people have reported ghost sightings there - the old nurses called one vision, in particular, Clyde or Scotty.
 Groups of adventurers can reserve nearby Playground Group Campsite for late October.Tonto National Forest